nuuuwan/news_lk3_data/README.md

 Underworld figure Sridaran Niranjan, also known as ‘Tinker’, who was arrested in Dubai has been brought back to Sri Lanka this morning (01), police confirmed.

-He was extradited to Sri Lanka as a result of a joint operation conducted by the Sri Lanka Police, State Intelligence Service (SIS), and Dubai Police of the United Arab Emirates (UAE).

 The arrested suspect is identified as a 36-year-old resident of Colombo 15, police confirmed.

 The police stated that the suspect is recognized as an associate of the notorious criminal leader and drug trafficker Palani Shiran Glorian, alias “Kochchikade Shiran.”